williewlchew/personalWebpage/README.md

 A personal webpage for Willie Chew.
+Static webpage hosted on an Amazon S3 bucket.

 Modified from the Phaseshift template from TEMPLATED